matheshembed/STM32-Bare-Metal-Programming/README.md

 # 🧠 STM32 Bare Metal Programming

-This repository contains my collection of **bare-metal (no HAL, no RTOS)** projects for the **STM32 Nucleo-F446RE** board.
+This repository contains my collection of **bare-metal (no HAL, no RTOS)**  for the **STM32 Nucleo-F446RE** board.
 Each example demonstrates how to configure and control peripherals by directly accessing **registers** as defined in the STM32 reference manual and datasheet.

 ---